Jay-Idrees/UPenn-CyberSecurity-Cloud-Computing/Readme.md

 - `docker run -ti cyberxsecurity/ansible:latest bash` This goes a layer deep and switches to terminl in Ansible container

 **13**.
-Security group rule to give **Jump-Box-Provisioner access to VNet**.
+Add Network Security group rule to give **Jump-Box-Provisioner SSH access to VNet**.
 This is similar to the rule used in **10**.
 This is an important step as this is essentially connecting the remaining 2 VMs to the Jump-Box-Provisioner.
-So I can use the Ansible in the Jumpbox to also control the containers in the other 2 VMs (Web-1 and Web-2)
+So I can use the Ansible in the Jumpbox to also control the containers in the other 2 VMs (Web-1 and Web-2).
+Note that this rule is tied to the VNet.
+By adding the rule, I am telling the network security 'guard' that let Jump-Box-Provisioner VM whose IP is xx.xx.xx.xx connect to the network via SSH using the port 22
+- Use the PRIVATE IP of Jump-box-Provisioner as assigned when it was created- It can be seen at 'overview' in left column when you select the Jump-Box.
+- Destination will be the virtual network, Destination port 22 (with which the Jump-Box will connect with other VMs)
+- Paste the PRIVATE IP.